MistySampleSkills/Wander/README.md

 # Wander

+*Last tested on `robotVersion 1.16.1.10505`*

-Misty randomly wanders around using her Time of Flights and Bump Sensors to avoid bumping into things
+Misty randomly wanders around using her Time of Flights and Bump Sensors to avoid obstacles and redirect when she bumps into things.

 ---